Jecor27/Simple-Calculator/README.md

 # React + Vite

+Practice Application that involved using useReducer() wit react for practice to make a simple calculator

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: